stanleymbogholi/alx-low_level_programming/0x0E-structures_typedef/README.md

-A door is what a dog is perpetually on the wrong side of
+How many legs does a dog have